jpswade/jpswade.github.io/_posts/2015-05-01-how-we-build-randles-responsive-website.md

 We decided to import our existing blog content from an old WordPress archive from 2005-2009 along with our Tumblr blog, bringing our content together to instantly reach out to more people.

-Using WordPress&#8217;s powerful plugins we were able to connect to social media networks such as Facebook, Twitter, LinkedIn and Tumblr so that when a new post was published it would broadcast to these networks.
+Using WordPress's powerful plugins we were able to connect to social media networks such as Facebook, Twitter, LinkedIn and Tumblr so that when a new post was published it would broadcast to these networks.

 The most challenging part of the development was designing and building the Used Car addon to accommodate he used car listing and search in a responsive way.